All businesses usually plan for annual growth, although not all of them achieve it. Increasing the sales of a company in 2022 is [...]Read More »

 This process involves high costs both for the purchase of customer data and for the time and resources invested in making the calls.

-The predictive models created by automatic learningwhich are a tool of artificial intelligence (IA), increasingly present in countless processes, can also be of great use in helping to attract new customers.
+The predictive models created by machine learningwhich are a tool of artificial intelligence (IA), increasingly present in countless processes, can also be of great use in helping to attract new customers.

 Focusing on the capture of businesses and companies, their information is available to any user through the Internet, and thanks to services such as Google Places, you can make sweeps in search of establishments in a particular area.
 The data collected includes both contact information, essential for making calls, and basic characteristics of each one of them.

 This would provide access to a very high number of potential customers, at a very low cost, and with very useful features to improve the conversion rate.

 The information acquired ranges from the sector to which the point of sale is dedicated, to the valuation given by its customers, and can be used as input variables for the training of predictive models, focused on detecting those stores with the highest probability of becoming a customer of a particular service or product.

 GAMCO has implemented trade prioritization solutions as a module of its development (SAIL - Sales Artificial Intelligence Launch), increasing the conversion of calls made by more than 20%, which translates into being able to get the same amount of customers with less than half the number of calls.